 “Our tenets are proud of the fact that we are a clean marina.
 They do their part to keep the marina safe and clean, and we want to support that,” said Dennis Cherny, harbor master, Port Washington Marina.

 Cherny has been an active member of the WI Clean Marina Program since its launch.
 “He creates innovative solutions to uphold the best management practices set by the program,” said Theresa Qualls, Wisconsin Clean Marina Program coordinator.
-“Whether it’s collecting rainwater to water the beautiful landscaping at the marina or using fuel bibs to catch drips of gasoline while fueling boats, Cherny is constantly working to improve Port Washington Maria.
+“Whether it’s collecting rainwater to water the beautiful landscaping at the marina or using fuel bibs to catch drips of gasoline while fueling boats, Cherny is constantly working to improve Port Washington Marina.
 Dennis and Port Washington Marina have really embraced the program and taken proactive steps to make Lake Michigan cleaner and safer for boaters to enjoy.”

 Marinas, related industries and services contribute more than $2.7 billion to Wisconsin’s economy.
 Through the Wisconsin Clean Marina Program, marinas will prevent pollution and protect fish, wildlife and public health.
 They know that clean water is important to boaters and Wisconsin’s coastal communities.